 Las Vegas Business Valuation Attorney

 Thoroughly understanding the business valuation process is important.
 But what’s even more important is knowing who the business valuator is.
 Each valuator has unique tendencies.
-Divorce attorneys Jennifer V. Abrams and Vincent Mayo have extensive histories with many local business valuators.
+Our divorce attorneys have extensive histories with many local business valuators.
 They know the ins-and-outs of business valuations and those who provide them.
 Most importantly, they use their knowledge to your advantage.
-Contact our office at 702-222-4021 for a courtesy phone consultation at no charge.
-One of our Nevada State Bar Board Certified divorce attorneys will be glad to speak with you.
+Contact our office at 702-222-4021 to see if what we offer is right for your case.